What are spin-offs in the stock market: in search of a more valuable company

 Corporate spin-offs are filled with success stories, and spin-offs can be observed almost every year on both sides of the Atlantic.
 One of the most talked-about cases in recent years was the separation between eBay and PayPal.
 In 2002, eBay bought the online payment company, and thirteen years later, proceeded with a spin-off.
 From that moment until June 2022, PayPal doubled its stock market valuation.

-Another notable case occurred in 2012, when Kraft Foods transitioned to Mondelez International for its business outside the U.S. States Following this move, Mondelez surpassed $26 billion in annual turnover, while the Kraft Foods group merged with Kraft Heinz.
+Another notable case occurred in 2012, when Kraft Foods transitioned to Mondelez International for its business outside the U.S. U.S., Following this move, Mondelez surpassed $26 billion in annual turnover, while the Kraft Foods group merged with Kraft Heinz.
 But that’s not all: Mondelez’s current valuation—$89 billion—doubles that of Kraft Heinz, at $44 billion.

 Is investing in spin-offs profitable?